 This is a game Jose Ramirez should remember for a long time.
 While there is the occasional leaping attempt to rob a home run, with the ball bouncing out of the glove and over the fence, and while everyone remembers Jose Canseco's headed homer, Ramirez hit two homers in one game on Sunday that got some help from the opposition.

 In the first inning of the Indians' 11th consecutive victory, 11-1 over the Tigers, Ramirez hit a deep drive to left field.
-Unsure whether the ball would make it over the fence, Mikie Mahtook prepared to play the ball if it caromed off the wall.
-Unfortunately, things would soon get hairy.
+Unsure whether the ball would make it over the fence,

 The baseball hit the top of the wall and bounced twice before arcing back into the air and toward the field.
 If the ball landed anywhere else, it either skips over the fence for a homer, or if it hits lower on the wall, Mahtook plays it off the ground.
 Instead, this gave Mahtook just enough time to race for the ball and limit how far Ramirez could advance on the bases.